 Here’s how it will work:

-» NOMINATE: From May 30 through July 7, the public nominated Homecoming Heroes.
+» NOMINATE: From Sept.
+7 through Oct.
+15, the public nominated Homecoming Heroes.
 Anybody who does their transformational work in Baltimore was eligible, but Baltimore Homecoming was looking in particular for individuals who have made a significant contribution to the city through their activism, the arts, or community work; through a faith-based organization; or through nonprofit leadership.
-Baltimore Homecoming’s Host Committee narrowed down the pool of nominations to 10 semi-finalists.
+Baltimore Homecoming’s Selection Committee narrowed down the pool of nominations to 10 finalists.
 Below you’ll find more detail on the selection criteria.

-» VOTE: You can vote on your top five Heroes.
-The voting will be open through Aug.
-15. All 10 semi-finalists will be invited to participate and share their stories at the Homecoming event and participate in T. Rowe Price Foundation’s capacity building program.
+» VOTE: You can vote on your top five Heroes once every 12 hours.
+The voting opened Oct.
+31 and run through Dec.
+31. All 10 semifinalists will be invited to participate and share their stories at the Homecoming event and participate in T. Rowe Price Foundation’s capacity building program.
 The five winners will have a speaking opportunity on stage at the Homecoming and will receive a cash award of $3,000 each.

-» TUNE IN: Baltimore Homecoming will announce the five winners prior to the Homecoming on Oct.
-14. To keep it a surprise, we’ll keep vote tallies secret until the announcement.
+» TUNE IN: Baltimore Homecoming will announce the five winners about a week before the May 4-6 Homecoming event To keep it a surprise, we’ll keep vote tallies secret until the announcement.

 Baltimore Homecoming is looking for community leaders, activists, artists, leaders of small or start-up nonprofit organizations, small-business owners, and other innovators.
-That said, anybody 18 years of age or older who has demonstrated commitment to social change and community engagement on behalf of those living in Baltimore is eligible.
+That said, any U.S. citizen or legal resident 18 years of age or older who has demonstrated commitment to social change and community engagement on behalf of those living in Baltimore is eligible.

 What are the selection criteria?

-Baltimore Homecoming’s Host Committee will review nominations and select 10 finalists on the basis of three factors, which will be weighted equally:
+Baltimore Homecoming’s Host Committee will review nominations and select 10 semifinalists on the basis of three factors, which will be weighted equally:

 » Impact: What challenge(s) has the nominee sought to address?
 What progress have they made?
 Have they transformed the lives of individuals?
 Touched the lives of many?